rhapsodyjs/RhapsodyJS-docs/README.md

 Surf the documentation files to understand any of the features, and see the [example project](https://github.com/rhapsodyjs/RhapsodyJS/tree/master/test/testProject/app) on the RhapsodyJS repository to see some examples.

+It's the first documentation of RhapsodyJS, so it's still a little poor, but I hope it's helpful.

 ## Install RhapsodyJS

 To install RhapsodyJS, you must run the command: